Balmy-protocol/earn-periphery/README.md

 - `test_withdraw_CheckRewards`
 - `test_specialWithdraw_CheckRewards`

+Note, the original integration test of the earn vault use a mock Strategy,

+the [mock Strategy](https://github.com/Balmy-protocol/earn-periphery/blob/ef040e594b415d073b8006a424b653aaaa675f3c/test/mocks/strategies/EarnStrategyStateBalanceMock.sol#L53) has one underlying asset and one reward token.

+The original integration make strong assumption that the strategy has one underlying asset and one reward token and use a lot of assertion.

+But

+- RC4626 Strategy has no reward token.
+- Compound V2 Strategy has one COMP reward token (but withdraw reward logic is different from mock code)
+- LIDO strategy has no reward token,

+thus most assertion from original EarnVault.t.sol test revert when we trying to plug in the new Strategy.

+the final goal is we should build a integration testing frame so if other user wants to develop a strategy,

+they should plug the strategy in the test and if all testing are passing, strategy should works

-#### ERC4626 Stragety
+#### ERC4626 Strategy

-the [set up code and the function clone stragety](https://github.com/Balmy-protocol/earn-periphery/blob/8e76eb340759a81848f0909ab29d7b563f456267/test/unit/vault/EarnVault.t.sol#L215) is the set up code to deploy a stragety.
+the [set up code and the function clone strategy.deployCompoundV2Strategy](https://github.com/Balmy-protocol/earn-periphery/blob/8e76eb340759a81848f0909ab29d7b563f456267/test/unit/vault/EarnVault.t.sol#L215) is the set up code to deploy a strategy.deployCompoundV2Strategy.

-To deploy a ERC4626 Stragety, we have to deploy a [local ERC4626 vault](https://github.com/Balmy-protocol/earn-periphery/blob/8e76eb340759a81848f0909ab29d7b563f456267/test/unit/vault/EarnVault.t.sol#L89) as well.
+To deploy a ERC4626 strategy.deployCompoundV2Strategy, we have to deploy a [local ERC4626 vault](https://github.com/Balmy-protocol/earn-periphery/blob/8e76eb340759a81848f0909ab29d7b563f456267/test/unit/vault/EarnVault.t.sol#L89) as well.

-#### Compound V2 Stragety
+#### Compound V2 strategy.deployCompoundV2Strategy

-the [set up code and the function clone stragety](https://github.com/Balmy-protocol/earn-periphery/blob/8e76eb340759a81848f0909ab29d7b563f456267/test/unit/vault/CompoundstrategyEarnVault.t.sol#L256) is the set up code to deploy a stragety.
+the [set up code and the function clone strategy.deployCompoundV2Strategy](https://github.com/Balmy-protocol/earn-periphery/blob/8e76eb340759a81848f0909ab29d7b563f456267/test/unit/vault/CompoundstrategyEarnVault.t.sol#L256) is the set up code to deploy a strategy.deployCompoundV2Strategy.

-To test Compound Stragety, we have to use mainnet fork testing,
+To test Compound strategy.deployCompoundV2Strategy, we have to use mainnet fork testing,

 we need to pick [a asset and a cToken](https://github.com/Balmy-protocol/earn-periphery/blob/8e76eb340759a81848f0909ab29d7b563f456267/test/unit/vault/CompoundstrategyEarnVault.t.sol#L160)

-#### LIDO Stragety
+#### LIDO strategy.deployCompoundV2Strategy

-the [set up code and the function clone stragety](https://github.com/Balmy-protocol/earn-periphery/blob/8e76eb340759a81848f0909ab29d7b563f456267/test/unit/vault/LidoStrategyEarnVault.t.sol#L322) is the set up code to deploy a stragety.
+the [set up code and the function clone strategy.deployCompoundV2Strategy](https://github.com/Balmy-protocol/earn-periphery/blob/8e76eb340759a81848f0909ab29d7b563f456267/test/unit/vault/LidoStrategyEarnVault.t.sol#L322) is the set up code to deploy a strategy.deployCompoundV2Strategy.

-We need to set up the delayed withdrawal manager and mock withdrawal queue for LIDO Stragety.
+We need to set up the delayed withdrawal manager and mock withdrawal queue for LIDO strategy.deployCompoundV2Strategy.

 we have to use mainnet fork testing as well.